|

 Festival

-- With many links and pictures this site gives a good look
+- With many resources and pictures this site gives a good look

 at the modern Songkran holiday.
 Temple fairs and religious

-activities along with some statistics on the problems that
+activities are covered, along with some statistics on the problems that

 the water throwing has brought about with drivers and visitors